Manilla Express

-Manilla Express is a bi-weekly English language newspaper published in Manilla, New South Wales, Australia.
+Manilla Express is a weekly English language newspaper published in Manilla, New South Wales, Australia.

 History

 The Manilla Express started publication on 14 January 1899.
 From 1899 to 1905 the paper was published weekly and changed to a bi-weekly publication, published Tuesdays and Fridays, from 1906.
 It was first published in broadsheet format in 1899 before changing to tabloid size.
+It is now published weekly on Saturdays.

 Digitisation

 Parts of the paper have been digitised as part of the Australian Newspaper Digitisation Program project of the National Library of Australia.